nabijaczleweli/cargo-update/man/cargo-install-update-config.md

   * whether to use default features,
   * additional feature list,
   * build profile,
-  * whether to install prereleases,
+  * whether to install prereleases other than those for the currently-installed version,
   * Cargo.lock enforcement,
   * version range locks,
   * environment variable value or removal.